cfsimplicity/spreadsheet-cfml/README.md

 ##Downsides

 - Existing code needs adapting to invoke the library.
 Existing CFML spreadsheet functions and the `<cfspreadsheet>` tag won't work with it.
-- The `read()` method doesn't currently support exporting to HTML or CSV, or specifying rows/columns.
+- The `read()` method doesn't currently support exporting to HTML or CSV.

 ##Usage